Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 Next, we use a `try` block to call the `window.celo.enable()` function.
 This function, will open a pop-up dialogue in the UI and ask for the user's permission to connect the DApp to the CeloExtensionWallet and then turn off the notification.

-Next, after the user approves the dApp, we are going to create a web3 object using the `window.celo` object as the provider.
+Next, after the user approves the DApp, we are going to create a web3 object using the `window.celo` object as the provider.
 This web3 object can then be used to create a new kit instance, which will be saved to the kit state.
 This kit instance will have the functionality to interact with the smart contract.

 After creating the new kit instance, use the method `kit.web3.eth.getAccounts()` to get an array of the connected user's `addresses`.
 Use the first address from this array and set it as the default user address by using `kit.defaultAccount`.
 This will allow the address to be used globally in the dApp.